hackclub/hackclub/workshops/memory_game/README.md

 cardsClickedId.push(cardId)
 ```

-Then add the front side of the card, image in `cardArray` corrresponding to `cardId`, using `setAttribute`.
+Then add the front side of the card, the image in `cardArray` corresponding to `cardId`, using `setAttribute`.

 ```js
 this.setAttribute('src', cardArray[cardId].img)
 ```

-After selecting two cards, we have to check for match.
+After selecting two cards, we have to check for a match.
 For that, if two cards are clicked i.e., the length of `cardsClicked` array is equal to `2`, invoke `checkForMatch()` inside `setTimeout()` so that everything doesn't happen too fast.

 ```js
 if (cardsClicked.length === 2) {